isomerpages/imsilver/_get-one-on-one-assistance/0-overview.md

   <td>Walk-in registration only. <br><br> Tel: 63323255</td>
 </tr>
 </table>
-*Precautionary measures will be put in places to ensure the well-being of the participants and staff.<br>
+*Precautionary measures will be put in place to ensure the well-being of the participants and staff.<br>

 <table>
   <tr><th><b>Date & Time</b></th>